 Educational Programs for School Groups

-During the school year, the National Historic Landmark Hay House offers the following programs for public and private school groups:
+During the school year, as a National Historic Landmark, Hay House offers the following programs for public and private school groups:

 Reservation Information for School Groups

 Scheduling School Programs:

 Reservations are required for all school programs.
 Programs are offered Monday through Friday, 9:30am – 2:00pm.
 All programs last approximately 1 1/2 to 2 hours.
 Please call at least three weeks in advance.
 No school groups are scheduled during the Cherry Blossom Festival in late March.

 $7 per student unless otherwise noted; teacher/group leader and bus driver free; additional adults are $8 each.

 To ensure a good learning environment, group sizes are limited.
 Larger groups may be divided and rotated among several activities.

 One adult is required for every ten students.
 These adults are admitted free.
 Additional adults are charged at the group rate of $7/person.

 At the time you make your reservation, please alert museum staff to special needs of students so that we can provide the best possible experience for each student.